Benny-900906/OpenPDFMerger/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) in your browser. or
+Open [http://localhost:3000](http://localhost:3000) in your browser or
-Visit the one hosted on netlify [click here](https://open-pdf-merger.netlify.app)
+Visit the one hosted on netlify [click here](https://open-pdf-merger.netlify.app).

 ---